-How to View eCommerce Reports in WordPress
+How to Track eCommerce in WordPress

-Now, if you scroll down, you can see more reports like your Top Products.
-This shows which items people and like purchase the most.
-For each product, you can see the quantity sold, their percentage of sales, and total revenue.
+You’ll also see your Top Products report.
+This shows which items people purchase the most.
+For each product, you can see the quantity sold, its percentage of total sales, and the total revenue.

-How to View Google Analytics eCommerce Reports
+How to Track eCommerce in Google Analytics

 With that, you’ve made it to the end of the tutorial!

 With the help of ExactMetrics, you can start tracking your eCommerce store in a matter of minutes.
 Measure performance, optimize for conversions, and grow your online business faster when you have the metrics you need to make data-driven decisions.